chinamike65/hugo-tuolesi/content/book5/book5en.md

 The emptiness of the explicit meaning of the Heart Sutra is very profound.
 If you really cannot understand the explicit meaning, you must understand the hidden meaning.
 This method is mainly based on thinking about the hidden meaning of the Heart Sutra.

-For example, when you recite "form is not different from emptiness and emptiness is not different from form and form, that is, emptiness, that is, form, feeling, thought, action, and consciousness are also like this", you should understand that this is talking about the bodhisattva's resource path, and then think about the merits of the resource path.
+For example, when you recite "form is not different from emptiness and emptiness is not different from form and form, that is, emptiness, that is, form, feeling, thought, action, and consciousness are also like this", you should understand that this is talking about the bodhisattva's Path of Accumulation, and then think about the merits of the Path of Accumulation.

-There are a lot of merits from the beginning of the low-grade material path.
-The middle-grade material path will get meditation, and if you follow the meditation, you will get the Dharma joy, and you can hear the Buddhas and Bodhisattvas speak the sutras, etc., and think about these merits more.
+There are a lot of merits from the beginning of The Lesser Stage material path.
+The Intermediate Stage material path will get meditation, and if you follow the meditation, you will get the Dharma joy, and you can hear the Buddhas and Bodhisattvas speak the sutras, etc., and think about these merits more.

 "It is the empty image of all dharmas" The implicit meaning is the way of adding practice, thinking about the merits of the four ways of adding practice.

-"Not born, not destroyed, not defiled, not pure, not increased nor decreased" is about the way of seeing, thinking and seeing the way can cut off afflictions and other virtues.
+"Not born, not destroyed, not defiled, not pure, not increased nor decreased" is about the way of seeing, thinking and Path of Seeing can cut off afflictions and other virtues.

 "That's why the sky has no form, no feeling, thought, action, consciousness, no eyes, ears, nose, tongue, body, mind, no color, sound, smell, touch, and dharma."
 It is about cultivating the Way, thinking about the merits of cultivating the Way to cut off the obstacles of innate afflictions and obstacles of knowledge.